-BMW have never been completely content with their place within the roadster market.
+BMW have never been completely content with their place in the roadster market.
 In modern times it all started with the Z3, a modern sports car with retro styling a reasonably affordable price tag and a fun drive, particularly with the larger engines.

-The launch of the BMW Z3 was problematic however.
+The launch of the BMW Z3 was problematic, however.
 It was released onto the market with only the 1.9 four cylinder engine to defend itself which although giving it a competitive price tag, labeled it as rather tame.
 It wasn’t a bad car at all but the motoring press expected great things from a BMW sports car.
-Later on it got a selection of great engines including a wild M powered version which remains one of the best drives at any price.
+Later on, it got a selection of great engines including a wild M-powered version which remains one of the best drives at any price.

 2009 sees an all new Z4 moves on again.
-This time it is a little more expensive again and is a considerably more sophisticated car.
+This time, it is a little more expensive again and is a considerably more sophisticated car.
 Gone are the soft top and basic equipment levels and in comes a car with a more genteel attitude.
 It couldn’t really be called ‘softened’ as it is quicker and more capable than ever, it has however become more refined and purists may feel that it has lost that raw sportscar feel.
 For most of us though it has become a more comfortable and useable car.

-The range is topped with the sDrive35i a 3 litre twin turbo power unit capable of 0-60 mph in 5.2 seconds and 30 mpg.
-There’s no news of an M powered car but with those figures it is hard to see a need for one.
+The range is topped with the sDrive35i a 3-litre twin-turbo power unit capable of 0-60 mph in 5.2 seconds and 30 mpg.
+There’s no news of an M powered car but with those figures, it is hard to see a need for one.
 There is also a normally aspirated 3 litre sDrive30i and a 2.5 litre sDrive23i for those with a lower budget.

 Inside the interior has made a big step forward with a very premium feel and clean, elegant lines.
-As usual for BMW the extras list is extensive and there are one or two features that you might expect as standard not included.
+As usual, for BMW the extras list is extensive and there are one or two features that you might expect as standard not included.

 The biggest difference of all of course is the roof.
 BMW have shunned the traditional light-weight fabric hood for the more practical retractable hardtop.
 They’ve pulled it off with style and the car doesn’t have the awkward rear haunches of many of its contemporaries.
 As with other hardtop convertibles (except for the MX5) there is some loss in luggage space when the roof is folded but it isn’t as bad as you might expect.
 The new roof has also allowed BMW to focus on making one car rather than having both roadster and coupe versions.

-Certainly with its new found refinement the Z4 is likely to cut into the luxury roadster segment that had previously been dominated by the Mercedes Benz SLK and SL.
+Certainly with its new-found refinement, the Z4 is likely to cut into the luxury roadster segment that had previously been dominated by the Mercedes-Benz SLK and SL.

 So the BMW roadster has grown up and while it’s sad to loose that youthful exuberance the overall benefits out way the loss.